Generic selectors

 EFL Trophy 2025/26 format

-The group stage of the EFL Trophy during the 2024/25 season had 16 regional groups, each with four teams.
-Eight teams were from the North, and four were from the South.
-Most importantly, each group featured one team invited from the U-21 team.
+The group stage of the EFL Trophy during the 2025/26 season had 16 regional groups, each with four teams.
+As well as there being a mixture of League One and League Two clubs, each group featured one Premier League Under-21 side.

 Each team played three matches, one against each team in the group.
 The top two teams in each group proceeded to the next stage, the round of 32, and competed in a single-elimination knockout format.
 The knockout games were also regionalised until the quarter-finals, from which extra time or penalty shootouts apply if there is no clear winner in regular time.